Amalsanthoshp/ChatStreak/README.md

-# chat-it
+# Chat.it
-Decentralized Chat App
+Decentralized Chating App